foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 ```
 ssh -i foundry.key ubuntu@<public ip address>
 ```

+>If you receive a `connection refused` error, the instance is probably still starting up and needs another minute or two before it can accept connections.
+Wait two minutes and try again. {.is-info}

 3. You will likely be prompted to accept the ECDSA key.
 Type `yes` and hit <kbd>enter</kbd> to accept and continue.
 4. You should see a prompt showing **ubuntu@foundry:~$**.